burna680/portfolio-resume/content/authors/admin/_index.md

 #     summary: |
 #       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---
-As an AI enthusiast who loves tackling complex challenges and turning them into simple, efficient solutions, always with a passion for doing things right and a curiosity to explore new ideas.
+I'm an AI enthusiast who loves tackling complex challenges and turning them into simple, efficient solutions, always with a passion for doing things right and a curiosity to explore new ideas.